jafaryor/algorithms-and-data-structures/src/readme.md

     In practice, we do not always know how many operations might be performed.
 Therefore, if we require that `Ф(D_i) ≥ Ф(D_0)` for all `i`, then we guarantee, as in the accounting method, that we pay in advance.
 We usually just define `Ф(D_0)` to be `0` and then show that `Ф(D_i) ≥ 0` for all `i`.

     #### Incrementing a binary counter (Example)
     We again look at incrementing a binary counter.
-This time, we define the potential of the counter after the ith `increment()` operation to be `b_i`, the number of 1s in the counter after the `i`-th operation.
+This time, we define the potential of the counter after the `i`th `increment()` operation to be `b_i`, the number of 1s in the counter after the `i`-th operation.

     Let us compute the amortized cost of an `increment()` operation.
 Suppose that the `i`-th  `increment()` operation resets `t_i` bits.
 The actual cost of the operation is therefore at most `t_i + 1`, since in addition to resetting `t_i` bits, it sets at most one bit to 1.
 If `b_i > 0`, then the `i`-th operation resets all `k` bits, and so `b_i-1 = t_i = k`.
 If `b_i > 0`, then `b_i = b_i-1 - t_i + 1`.
 In either case, `b_i ≤ b_i-1 - t_i + 1`, and the potential difference is: